 - Enter New Address: Carefully type in your new address details.
 You will need to upload scanned copies of valid address proof documents.

-- Review and Submit: Double-check all the information you’ve entered.
+- Review and Submit: Verify all the information you’ve entered.
 Make sure it matches your documents exactly.
 After reviewing, submit your request.
-You will receive an Update Request Number (URN), which you should keep safe to track your request.
+You will receive an Update Request Number (URN), which you should retain for tracking your request.

 Updating Your Address Offline: Visiting an Enrolment Centre

-If you prefer a face-to-face service, or if your mobile number isn’t linked to your Aadhaar, you can visit an Aadhaar Enrolment Centre.
+If you prefer a face-to-face service, or if your mobile number is not linked to your Aadhaar, you can visit an Aadhaar Enrolment Centre.

 - Find a Centre: Locate the nearest Aadhaar Enrolment Centre or Update Centre.
 You can find these on the UIDAI website.

 - Fill the Form: Obtain and fill out the Aadhaar Update/Correction Form.
-Make sure to clearly write your new address.
+Ensure you clearly write your new address.

-- Submit Documents: Provide the original copies of your address proof documents.
+- Submit Documents: Provide the original address proof documents.
 The staff will scan them and return the originals to you.

-- Biometric Verification: Your fingerprints and iris scans might be taken again to verify your identity.
+- Biometric Verification: Your fingerprints and iris scans may be re-taken to verify your identity.

 - Receive Acknowledgement: You will be given an acknowledgement slip with a URN.
 This number is essential for tracking your update.